xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreSingleton/README.md

 #### Singleton:

-Responsbile for creating and managing the single instance of a class.
+- Responsbile for creating and managing the single instance of a class.

+- The initializer is private to prevent external instantiation.

 ```swift
 class UserInformation {